athom031/Expense-Management-Application/README.md

 This project provides an expense management application that allows users to create, edit, and delete both users and expenses.
 The application uses a series of indexedDB stores to reliably save user and expense data.
 These stores are linked by matching keys, enabling efficient CRUD operations.

+## Completed Project Status
+- [x] User Management:
+  - [x] Create, edit, and delete users
+  - [x] Input fields for First Name and Last Name
+  - [x] Validation for required fields
+  - [x] Display all users in a table
+  - [x] Reflect changes in related records

+- [x] Expense Management:
+  - [x] Create, edit, and delete expenses
+  - [x] Dropdowns for user and category selection
+  - [x] Input fields for expense description and cost
+  - [x] Validation for all fields
+  - [x] Display all expenses in a table
+  - [x] Update related data in users and company expenses

+- [x] Summary of Expenses:
+  - [x] Display total cost of expenses for each category

+- [x] Additional Notes:
+  - [x] Efficient data model structure
+  - [x] Optimized time complexity for actions
+  - [x] Large data set support
+  - [x] README file with project summary and design choices
+  - [x] Well-structured and organized code
+  - [x] Consideration of UI/UX

+## Demos

+Would have added a more comprehensive demo section with more time, considering edge cases.

 ## Data Structures and Algorithms

 To ensure scalability and support CRUD operations effectively, the application utilizes the following data structure: